 - Earn a minimum 2.30 term GPA every term until their cumulative GPA reaches the required 2.00

 If you fall on Academic Suspension, you must sit out for one fall or spring term.
 Summer does not count as a term away for the purposes of academic suspension.
 You may wish to take courses at another institution, volunteer, or work during this time.
+You can read more about your options and next steps in this informational guide.

 Advisors in the Students First Office know that there may be times when unexpected and extenuating circumstances affect your ability to complete the requirements of Academic Probation.
 If this is the case, you may want to consider completing an Academic Suspension Appeal.
 If your appeal is approved, you will be granted permission to continue at UNCG.
 You may also want to explore a Course Withdrawal Request if your circumstances occurred or worsened after the last day to withdraw from classes without academic penalty.